What would typically qualify as hospital/major medical expenses?

 |||

-Professional fees charged by service providers in hospital |
+Professional fees charged by service providers |

 |